CREATING THE FIVE MINUTE MEMOIR: What is my outer story? What is my inner story? What is my life question? How do I explore it? by Sheila Bender

 This form is a well-used form that is effective in helping us tell life stories.
 We’ll read from Kit Bakke’s memoir in letters, Miss Alcott’s Email: Yours for Reforms of All Kinds.

 Assignment: The instructor will offer exercises for writing successfully in the letter form, which can help writers create stand-alone short form pieces or become part of a larger project.
-She will respond to everyone’s posted writing with suggestions for revision.
+She will respond to everyone’s posted writing with suggestions for future after-class revision.